georgekhananaev/resume-website/README.md

 ### 7. Deploy to Vercel and enjoy your new Resume Website

-After editing the content, deploying your React based website to netlify is simple and free.
-It takes nearly 2 minutes to push your forked website to production.
+After editing the content, deploying your React based static website to netlify is simple and free.
+It takes nearly 2 minutes to push your forked repository to production.
 You can join [here.](https://www.netlify.com), Congratulations!